jviquerat/cnn_drag_prediction/README.md

 ## Citation

-The publication associated to this repository can be found [here](https://arxiv.org/abs/1907.05090).
+The publication associated to this repository can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S0045793020302164) (article) and [here](https://arxiv.org/abs/1907.05090) (pre-print).
 If you use this repository for your own research, please consider citing it.

 ## Usage